|Guide||♦||3 Triplogs||2 Topics|

 30 Mile Point of hike, 12S 0448528 x 3824305

-Escape Route Maverick Basin, bearing 143, for 1.1 mile from 12S 0445918 x 3825009 to a saddle at 12S 0446998 x 3823564, turn to bearing 170 for .9 mile to Hwy 260 at 12S 0447220 x 3822120
+Escape Route Maverick Basin, bearing 143, for 1.1 miles from 12S 0445918 x 3825009 to a saddle at 12S 0446998 x 3823564, turn to bearing 170 for 0.9 miles to Hwy 260 at 12S 0447220 x 3822120

-Escape Route Oak Hill Draw, bearing 167 for 1 mile from 12S 0443890 x 3824300 to 12S 0444230 x 3822730 turn to bearing 129 for 1.5 miles to forest road, at road follow south or right on an approximate initial bearing of 195, continue on this road without turning off for 2.25 miles to Hwy 260 at 12S 0447480 x 3818340
+Escape Route Oak Hill Draw, bearing 167 for 1 mile from 12S 0443890 x 3824300 to 12S 0444230 x 3822730 turn to bearing 129 for 1.5 miles to the forest road, at road follow south or right on an approximate initial bearing of 195, continue on this road without turning off for 2.25 miles to Hwy 260 at 12S 0447480 x 3818340

 36 Mile Point of hike, 12S 0443064 x 3823521